 Different Kinds of Promissory Notes

 There are two main categories of promissory notes, secured and unsecured– but they’re generally broken into three types:

 - unsecured notes

 The biggest difference?
-How is your note secured— if at all.
-This can impact your options down the line, so it’s important to take into consideration before investing.
+How your note is secured, if at all.
+This can impact your options down the line, so it’s important to take it into consideration before investing.

 1. Secured by Real Property (Mortgage Notes)

 This asset class is a popular investment due to the benefits of receiving passive income from interest payments on a performing note.